Dee Wallace: Career

-Wallace began her career on television appearing in episodes of The Streets of San Francisco, Starsky & Hutch, and Police Woman, before appearing in the box-office horror hit film The Hills Have Eyes (1977).
+Wallace began her career on television appearing in episodes of The Streets of San Francisco, Starsky & Hutch, and Police Woman, before appearing in the box-office horror hit films The Stepford Wives (1975) and The Hills Have Eyes (1977).
 In 1981, she played a leading role in the horror film The Howling opposite her husband Christopher Stone.
 They later starred together in Cujo (1983) based on Stephen King's 1981 novel of the same name.

 In 1982, Wallace went on to star in Steven Spielberg's science-fiction film E.T. the Extra-Terrestrial (1982).
 The film became the highest-grossing film of all time—a record held for 11 years until Jurassic Park, another Spielberg-directed film, surpassed it in 1993.
 Wallace received a Saturn Award nomination for Best Supporting Actress for her performance at the 10th Saturn Awards.
 Wallace also starred in a number of comedy films, including 10 (1979), Jimmy the Kid (1982), and Secret Admirer (1985).
 In 1986, she starred in the horror comedy film Critters (a role she later reprised in a sequel, Critters Attack!, in 2019).
-She has also appeared in many other horror films, most notably Peter Jackson's The Frighteners (1996).
+She has also appeared in many other horror films, most notably Peter Jackson's The Frighteners (1996), Rob Zombie's remake of Halloween (2007), The House of the Devil (2009), and The Lords of Salem (2012).